AFSCME 1624: The Union for City of Austin and Travis County Employees

 filler@godaddy.com

-AFSCME 1624 represents nearly 4,900 City of Austin and Travis County workers who keep our communities running.
-Since 1969 -- we are fighting for fair wages, safer working conditions, and respect on the job.
+AFSCME Local 1624 represents nearly 4,900 City of Austin and Travis County workers who keep our communities running.
+Since 1969, this Austin union has been fighting for fair wages, safer working conditions, and respect on the job.
 We don’t just serve the public — we are the public.
-Together, we win dignity and power for all.
+Together, as Local 1624, we win dignity and power for all in our Travis County union.

-At AFSCME 1624, we know our union is only as strong as the members who power it.
-Every day, public service workers go above and beyond—not just on the job, but in their communities and in our union.
+At AFSCME Local 1624, we understand that our union is only as strong as the dedicated members who power it.
+Every day, public service workers in the Austin union go above and beyond—not just on the job, but also in their communities and within our local 1624 union.

-Know someone who shows up, speaks out, and makes a difference?
+Do you know someone who consistently shows up, speaks out, and makes a difference in the City of Austin union or the Travis County union?
 Nominate them today.

 The Green Machine: Your Voice, Your Union, Your Community

 Download PDFHave you moved recently?
 Changed your phone number or email?
-If you haven’t received a union newsletter, email update, or text from us lately—no worries!
+If you haven’t received a newsletter from AFSCME Local 1624, an email update, or a text from the Austin union lately—no worries!

-Help us stay connected by updating your member records.
-It only takes a minute, and it ensures you won’t miss out on important news, events, and union updates.
+Help us stay connected by updating your member records with the City of Austin union.
+It only takes a minute, and it ensures you won’t miss out on important news, events, and updates from Local 1624 and Travis County union.

 PRODUCED BY UNION LABOR // AFSCME 1624